 Which shell for your terminal application?

 The most ubiquitous shell is obviously Bash.
 It’s everywhere and offers a lot of things right out of the box.
 But it’s very outdated and misses a lot of new improvements.
 To me the best alternative to Bash right now is Zsh which stays close to his ancestors but brings a lot of improvements out of the box.
-I highly suggest using Oh-my-zsh which brings UI improvements and easy customization. (see my .zshrc).

 This is what my screen looks like when I’m working.
 I like to have my console along my editor which I split because having two shells (or 24) is convenient.